 Rather than having a central spinning post, a front-load washing machine rotates the drum to spin the clothes.
 It uses specialized wash actions that help fabrics rub against each other to remove dirt and stains.

-Now that we’ve discussed the key differences between front-load vs. top-load washers, here’s an overview of their benefits.
+Now that we’ve discussed the key differences between front-load vs. top-load washers, here’s an overview of their benefits and drawbacks.

 Benefits of Top-load Washers

-Price: A major benefit of top-load washers is their lower price point.
+Price: A significant benefit of top-load washers is their lower price point.
+A base model will cost you roughly $300, depending on how old the model is and its features.

 Ergonomically-Friendly: With Top-load washers, you don’t have to bend over to load and unload clothes.
 This makes top-loads beneficial for aging adults who suffer from joint stress or back pain.